LDC 2050 Vision

 To date, climate responses have often been short-term, projectised and sectoral, with limited impact due to climate action requiring long term, cross-sectorial and multi-level support.
 In addition, climate responses have often been defined and led externally and not by LDCs themselves, limiting opportunities for long-term capacity building and the building of LDC systems.
 There also remains a gap in knowledge and a lack of an evidence base of what is working in practice to deliver long-term climate resilient development at scale.

-LIFE-AR has also delivered a robust review of evidence on effective adaptation and resilience interventions to date.
+LIFE-AR has delivered a robust review of evidence on effective adaptation and resilience interventions to date (French version).
 Guided by a network of LDC advisers, practitioners and resilience partners, the evidence review builds on ongoing initiatives and informed the LDC Vision.
 The evidence review data analysis table for the report can be downloaded here.

 At COP25 in Madrid, Spain, front runner countries and development partners demonstrated their support for LIFE-AR through signing the LIFE-AR Partnership Compact.
 Visit this page to read the latest updates on LIFE-AR at COP28.